missionpinball/mpf-docs/config/servos.rst

 Single value, type: ``number`` (will be converted to floating point).
 Default: ``1.0``

-A numerical value that's sent to the servo which represents the servo's max position.
-The actually value for this is normalized to 0.0 to 1.0 here.
+A numerical value that's sent to the servo which represents the servo's max position in relation to the servo_max: set in the controllers configuration.
+The actual value for this is normalized to 0.0 to 1.0 here.
 The controllers will convert it for the corresponding hardware.

 Note that the position settings earlier are always 0.0 to 1.0, and the max